 You Will Be Assimilated: He and his revolutionary buddies do this to the local people/wildlife, turning them into cyborg slaves for the robolution.

 The Eridians were an ancient alien race which had a presence on Pandora thousands or even millions of years ago, and the builders of the Vault.
 As of Borderlands, they are presumed to be long extinct.

 Fantastic Caste System: Tannis's translation program has determined that they had a class system, though she doesn't go into details about what sort of classes existed.

-Galactic Superpower: In their time Tannis says that they were capable of both "leadership and organized warfare".
-Boderlands 2 indicates that they were present on numerous worlds.
+Galactic Superpower: In their time, Tannis says that they were capable of both "leadership and organized warfare".
+Borderlands 2 indicates that they were present on numerous worlds.
 And those are just the ones they built Vaults on.

 Precursors: Were gone long before humanity was around.